lhache/lgbt-data/README.md

 ![Map from analysis results](https://github.com/lhache/lgbt-data/blob/main/images/map-output.png?raw=true)

-What can we infer from this?
+*What can we infer from that?*
-- it seems there is more discrimination in eastern and southern Europe but it's not a norm.
+- it seems there is more discrimination in eastern and southern Europe but it's not a standard.
-- The UK case is quite puzzling, I'm wondering whether this is conclusive or not.
+- The UK case is quite puzzling, I'm wondering whether this is anomaly or not.

 ## Question 3: do transgenders feel more discriminated than other categories?